yigitaktan/XeQueryReplayer/ab-test/regression-comparator.md

 It lists only queries where:

-- The metric is worse in higher CL than lower CL
+- The metric is worse in HigherCL than LowerCL
 - The regression passes optional execution count and ratio thresholds

 Key Columns and How to Read Them: